Updated August 8, 2023

 Providers can take steps following an attack to help preserve evidence, which may help them meet their burden of proof and conclude that there was a low probability of compromise to ePHI.
 You can help protect evidence by following these best practices:

 Immediately disconnect.
 Ask your IT company or staff to disconnect your network from the Internet immediately.
 Large amounts of data take time to download.
-The more quickly your system is disconnected from the Internet, the less likely it is that information was compromised.
+The more quickly your system is disconnected from the internet, the less likely it is that information was compromised.
+Do not shut down the device affected, as this may destroy forensic data.

 Determine the scope of the incident by identifying and documenting which networks, systems, or applications were affected; the name of the virus or malware; and the origin of the incident or vulnerability that caused it.
 Staff should document information related to the attack in separate incident reports that are signed and dated.